FEELM to Launch World's First Ceramic Coil Disposable Solution

 Bing Du, the CEO and founder of RELX International stated at the event: "Thanks to the groundbreaking technology of FEELM Max, and driven by our legendary partnership with FEELM, RELX International is on course to revolutionize the vaping experience across the globe."

-Liam Cagliarini, UK CEO of KIWI Vapor, the leading Italian brand, stated: "We aim to collaborate with FEELM on latest technology, and provide a consistency vaping experience for consumers."
+Mattia Sparacino, CEO and founder of KIWI Vapor, the leading Italian brand, delivered an introduction to the brand and Liam Cagliarini, UK country manager stated: "We aim to collaborate with FEELM on latest technology, and provide a consistency vaping experience for consumers."

 Marcus Saxton, CEO of Totally Wicked, top British brand, added: "FEELM's innovative technology has enhanced the consumer experience.
 As a partner of FEELM, Totally Wicked shares the responsibility of promoting sustainability in the atomization industry through active participation in the recycling system."